First Amendment to the United States Constitution: Freedom of religion

 Religious liberty, also known as freedom of religion, is "the right of all persons to believe, speak, and act – individually and in community with others, in private and in public – in accord with their understanding of ultimate truth."
 The acknowledgement of religious freedom as the first right protected in the Bill of Rights points toward the American founders' understanding of the importance of religion to human, social, and political flourishing.
 Freedom of religion is protected by the First Amendment through its Establishment Clause and Free Exercise Clause, which together form the religious liberty clauses of the First Amendment.

 The first clause prohibits any governmental "establishment of religion" and the second prohibits any governmental interference with "the free exercise thereof."
 These clauses of the First Amendment encompass "the two big arenas of religion in constitutional law.
-Establishment cases deal with the Constitution’s ban on Congress endorsing, promoting or becoming too involved with religion.
-Free exercise cases deal with Americans’ rights to practice their faith."
+Establishment cases deal with the Constitution's ban on Congress endorsing, promoting or becoming too involved with religion.
+Free exercise cases deal with Americans' rights to practice their faith."
 Both clauses sometimes compete with each other.
 The Supreme Court in McCreary County v.
 American Civil Liberties Union (2005) clarified this by the following example: When the government spends money on the clergy, then it looks like establishing religion, but if the government cannot pay for military chaplains, then many soldiers and sailors would be kept from the opportunity to exercise their chosen religions.
+The Supreme Court developed the preferred position doctrine.
 In Murdock v.
-Pennsylvania (1943) the Supreme Court stated that "Freedom of press, freedom of speech, freedom of religion are in a preferred position.".
-The Court added:
+Pennsylvania (1943) the Supreme Court stated: "Freedom of press, freedom of speech, freedom of religion are in a preferred position," adding that "[plainly], a community may not suppress, or the state tax, the dissemination of views because they are unpopular, annoying or distasteful."